 - (A) Three Rounds.
-Each event shall consist of three rounds: an elimination round, a semifinal round and a final round.
-All skiers eligible to ski in an event shall ski in the elimination round of that event. - (B) Tie Breaking.
+Each event shall consist of three rounds: an elimination round, a semifinal round and a final round. - (B) Tie Breaking.
 A run-off to break a tie shall never be considered a round of competition and scores obtained from tie run-offs shall only be used for the purpose of breaking a tie.
 Run-off scores are not valid for overall scores, a ranking list score or a record.